tanyta78/DIYIdeas/README.md

 Registered users have personal area in the web application accessible after successful login.
 This area hold:
-   - User’s profiles management functionality;
+   - Userâ€™s profiles management functionality;
    - The user's projects with ability to create edit and delete ideas;
    - List of other users ideas with ability to view, like and comment;